Ayushman-Misraa/GFG-HACKFEST/README.md

 ## 📊 Overview

-Welcome to the **Error** team's GitHub repository!
+Welcome to the team **ERROR'S** GitHub repository!
 Our mission is to empower individuals and organizations in the fight against cyber threats.
 We have developed a suite of innovative cybersecurity tools designed to address various security challenges in today’s digital landscape.
 Each tool is crafted with user-friendliness and effectiveness in mind, making cybersecurity accessible to everyone.

 ---